alexewerlof/spt-11/README.md

 I would test the UI thoroughly on mobile/tablets particularly the platform that is used more (depending on on analytics data).

+# TODO

+* Review all TODOs in the code and document
+* Performance improvements
+* Cross browser test
+* Write unit tests
+* Use highlight.js if there's time